 Your Company believes in adopting best practices of Corporate Governance.
-In Compliancewith Regulation 34(3) and Schedule V of the Listing Regulations a Separate report on Corporate Governancealong-with a Certificate from the Auditors on its Compliance formsan integral part of this report.
+In Compliancewith Regulation 34 of the Listing Regulations a Separate report on Corporate Governancealong-with a Certificate from the Auditors on its Compliance forms an integral part ofthis report.

 29. MANAGEMENT DISCUSSION& ANALYSIS REPORT

 30. NOMINATION AND REMUNERATION POLICY

-The Board of Directors of the Company approved a Nomination and Remuneration Policy forselection and appointment of Directors including determining qualifications & independence ofDirectors Key Managerial Personnel Senior Management Personnel andtheir remuneration as part of its charter and other matters provided under Section 178(3) of theCompanies Act 2013.
-An extract of the policy covering these requirements isprovided as Annexure 5 of Board report.
+The Nomination & Remuneration Committee has framed a policy for selection &appointment of Directors including determining qualifications & independence ofDirectors Key Managerial Personnel Senior Management personnel & their remunerationas part of its charter& other matters as provided under Section 178(3) of theCompanies Act 2013.
+An extract of the policy covering these requirements is provided asAnnexure 3 of Board's Report.
 We affirm that the remuneration paid to Directors is as perthe remuneration policy of the Company.
 The Nomination and Remuneration policy of theCompany is available on the Company's website www.ujaas.com.

 32. REGISTRAR AND TRANSFER AGENT

 Your Company's shares are tradable compulsorily in electronic form and your Company hasconnectivity with both the Depositories i.e. National Securities Depository Limited (NSDL)and Central Depository Service (India) Limited (CDSL).
 M/s.
 Bigshare Services Pvt.
 Ltd.Mumbai is our registrar for electronic connectivity with NSDL and CDSL.
 In view of thenumerous advantage offered by the Depository System members are requested to avail of thefacility of Dematerialization of the Company's shares on either of the Depositoriesmentioned as aforesaid.

 33. LISTING STATUS

 Company's shares are listed with BSE Limited and National Stock Exchange of IndiaLimited.
-The Company has paid annual listing fee for Financial Year 2018-19 of both thestock exchanges in time.
+The Company has paid annual listing fee for Financial Year 2021-22 of both thestock exchanges in time.
 There was no suspension of trading during the year under review.

 34. HUMAN RESOURCES AND INDUSTRIAL RELATIONS

 The company takes pride in the commitment competence and dedication shown by itsemployees in all areas of business.
 Company is committed to nurturing enhancing andretaining top talent through superior Learning and Organizational development includingIIMs and IITs.
 This is a part of Corporate HR function and is a critical pillar to supportthe organization's growth and its sustainability in the long run.

 35. ENVIRONMENT AND SAFETY

 The Company is conscious of the importance of environmentally clean and safeoperations.
 The Company's policy required conduct of operations in such a manner so as toensure safety of all concerned compliance environmental regulations and preservation ofnatural resources.

 37. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS/COURTS/TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND THE COMPANY'S OPERATIONS IN FUTURE

 No significant and/or material orders were passed by the Regulators or Courts orTribunals impacting the going concern status of the Company during the year under review.

-35. EXTRACT OF ANNUAL RETURN
+38. ANNUAL RETURN

 39. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY

 41. DISCLOSURES ON CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGEEARNINGS AND OUTGO

 The information pertaining to conservation of energy technology absorption foreignexchange earnings and outgo as required under section 134(3)(m) of the Companies Act 2013read with rule 8(3) of the Companies (Accounts) Rules 2014 is furnished in Annexure 5.

 42. BUSINESS REPORTING FRAMEWORK

 The Company has taken adequate insurance cover for all its movable & immovableassets for various types of risks.

 44. PREVENTION OF INSIDER TRADING & CODE OF CONDUCT

 The Company has adopted a Code of Conduct for Prevention of Insider Trading inaccordance with the requirements of the SEBI (Prohibition of insider trading) Regulation2015 with a view to regulate trading in securities by the directors and designatedemployees of the Company.
 The Code requires pre-clearance for dealing in the company'sshares and prohibits the purchase or sale of Company shares by the Directors and thedesignated employees while in possession of unpublished price sensitive information inrelation to the company and during the period when the Trading window is closed.
 The Boardis responsible for implementation of the Code.
 All Board members and the designatedemployees have confirmed compliance with Code.

 45. SECRETARIAL STANDARDS ISSUED BY THE INSTITUTE OF COMPANY SECRETARIES OF INDIA(ICSI)

 The Company complies with the Secretarial Standards issued by ICSI one of the premierprofessional bodies in India.

 46. CAUTIONARY STATEMENT

 Statements in this Report and the management discussion and Analysis may be forwardlooking within the meaning of the applicable securities laws and regulations.
 Actualresults may differ materially from those expressed in the statements.
 Certain factors thatcould affect the Company's operations include increase in price of inputs changes inGovernment regulations tax laws economic conditions and other factors.

-The Directors also thank the Government of India the Government of various states inIndia and concerned Government Departments and agencies for their cooperations.
-We placeon record our appreciation for the contribution made by every member of UJAAS Family.
+Your Directors also thank the Government of India the Government of various states inIndia and concerned Government Departments and agencies for their cooperations.
+We placeon record our appreciation for the contribution made by our Employees at all levels.